Probing High-Speed Electron Behavior in Magnetized Plasma Using Intense Laser Pulses and Quantum Electrodynamics: Constructing Solutions to the Dirac Equation: Unraveling Relativistic Electron Dynamics in Plasma

+where $p_0$ and $p$ are initial and final momentum, respectively.\\ Here, the transnational symmetry guarantees that ${k}\cdot{p}_{0}={k} \cdot{p}$.
 The net EM field is the sum of the electromagnetic field of a strong laser pulse, background magnetic field ($\approx 1MG)$, and field of nonlaser photons radiated by accelerated electrons either through curvature radiation or through inverse Compton scattering of soft X-ray photons.
 These energetic photons interact with magnetized plasma and modify the structure of the wakefield and ponderomotive force.
-Thus, the effective four-vector potential of the electromagnetic waves in the Lorentz gauge is given as
+Using the Furry picture\cite{Furry51}, we decompose the electromagnetic potential in three parts